-We have been involved with the project since the beginning – providing project management services throughout the high-profile pre-construction phase.
-The 440,000 SF Core Science Facility (CSF) is one of the largest capital projects ever completed in Newfoundland and is testing the limits of the local industry under the watchful eye of the general public.
+On an average day during the renovation efforts, the 480,000 SF Core Science Facility (CSF) has seen well over 200 tradespeople on site and exists as one of the largest capital projects ever completed in Newfoundland.
+With its large scope and unique climate challenges, the project is testing the limits of the local industry under the watchful eye of the general public - even, at one point, inviting a visit from the Prime Minister.
 The attention makes our role that much more critical – from overseeing, managing, and coordinating the numerous contractors, to facilitating the permit and approvals process, and ensuring the project stays on budget and on schedule.